GeotrekCE/Geotrek-admin/.github/pull_request_template.md

 * [ ] I used AI assistance to produce part or all of this contribution
 * [ ] I have read, reviewed, understood and can explain the code I am submitting
 * [ ] I can explain and discuss my work to a maintainer
-* [ ] I pasted the prompt used and mentionned the model used below
+* [ ] I pasted the prompt used and mentioned the model used below

 <!-- ⚠️ IMPORTANT : All new lines of code should be tested -->
 <!-- ⚠️ PR are always reviewed by at least one person before being merged -->